sophia-nunez/guide-to-git/docs/intermediate/status.md

 ---

 ## More commands
-Git has many more commands, and each of these (incuding the ones in this guide) have many additional arguments that can be added on for a more fine-tuned execution.
+Git has many more commands, and each of these (including the ones in this guide) have many additional arguments that can be added on for a more fine-tuned execution.

 This guide will not cover all of these in detail - we recommend checking out the [official documentation](https://git-scm.com/doc) for specific cases!